Your Complete Guide to Successful Employee Recognition Programs

 The economy may be entering a downturn, but the war for talent continues.
 Organizations are competing to attract and retain talented employees.
 For their part, high-performing workers are looking for companies that appreciate them.

 Not surprisingly, one way to improve employee morale is through employee recognition programs — especially when they are grounded in authenticity and gratitude.
 Employee recognition is even more important in a difficult economic climate.
-A 2020 study found that even when conditions are difficult, on-the-job appreciation contributes to job satisfaction.
+A recent study found that even when conditions are difficult, on-the-job appreciation contributes to job satisfaction.

 HR experts found that recognition plays an important role in fostering employee engagement.
 Specifically, “when employees are competent and recognized, group dynamics converge to create a sense of ownership of outcomes, workplace environment, and organization.”